 The Direct Payments Policy sets out Cornwall Council's approach for adults who:

 - want to arrange their care and support with a Direct Payment

 - and management and monitoring / review of the Direct Payments for adults.

-the Policy will be reviewed regularly and published on this site, you can read the latest version by clicking the click below.Read the Direct Payment Policy
+The Policy will be reviewed regularly and published on this site; you can read the latest version by clicking the link below.Read the Direct Payment Policy

-The Direct Payment Agreement sets out the responsibilities of both the council and individual receiving a Direct Payment .
-The Direct Payment is:
+The Direct Payment declaration sets out the responsibilities for both us and individual receiving a Direct Payment .
+The declaration will include details such as:

-- provides your reference number (MOSAIC) which you can quote if you need to contact us;
+- your reference number (MOSAIC) which you can quote if you need to contact us;

 - sets out both the Council's and your responsibilities;

 The Direct Payments Team will support you with the set up of your direct payment and share the declaration with you.

 If you have had a 'Children’s Direct Payment' you may wish to continue that arrangement once you become an adult.